matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 >
 > Answer:

 --- Docker was utilized to execute the model's prediction script in a controlled environment, where a Docker image was built using a Dockerfile that outlined all the necessary dependencies and code.
 The image could then be run with the command: `docker run -it --rm -v "C:\path_to_data:/data" image-test /data/processed/X_test.csv`, where `image-test` is the name of the Docker image, and `C:\path_to_data` is the path to the dataset on the host machine.
 This ensured that the `X_test.csv` file was used as an argument for the prediction script within the container.
-The Dockerfile for this image is available at `https://github.com/AndroCrunch/MLOps_PortfolioOptimization/blob/main/portfolio/trainer.dockerfile`, showcasing the steps taken to set up the environment, install dependencies, and define the entry point for running the prediction script. ---
+The Dockerfile for this image is available via [Link to Dockerfile](https://github.com/AndroCrunch/MLOps_PortfolioOptimization/blob/main/portfolio/trainer.dockerfile), showcasing the steps taken to set up the environment, install dependencies, and define the entry point for running the prediction script. ---

 ### Question 16